Endor-Solutions-Architecture/scripts/dismiss_secrets_by_location/README.md

 ### Timeouts

 The `--timeout` flag applies only to the secrets listing call (`GET /v1/namespaces/{namespace}/findings`).
 The value is passed to Endor as the `Request-Timeout` header.
 Other API calls use default client timeouts.

+### Policy limits

+- Each exception policy can hold up to 150 "Secret Location" values.
+- The script automatically creates or updates as many policies as needed using the base name `Scripted Secret Exceptions - Do Not Modify` suffixed with a space and an incrementing number.
+ - After upserting the required set, any surplus numbered policies are deleted.

 ## Safety Features